Nov 22, 2024

 by Christopher Hazlehurst | Oct 12, 2022

-Fast food worker Photo Source: Adobe Stock Image
+A fast food worker serving food from a display case in a restaurant kitchen.
+Photo Source: Adobe Stock Image

 California recently enacted a law that could raise the minimum wage for fast food workers to over $20 an hour.
 The new law establishes a council to oversee labor conditions in the quick-service industry with broad authority to adopt rules concerning wages and working conditions in the industry.
 The law also gives fast food employees a powerful cause of action to protect their rights.